top of page

 New monitoring campaigns will be promoted on our PFK facebook page and newsletter so keep an eye out on ways you can participate.

 The Annual PFK Chew Card Campaign usually starts in July every year.
-For the 2023 survey, the survey window is active during the 5th August to the 21st August.
+For the 2024 survey, the volunteer window for participating is between the 26th July and 5th August 2024.

-For details on the 2023 Citizen Science activities, please contact us.
+For details on the 2024 Citizen Science activities, read the info sheet below or please contact us.

 Counting Pests with the Chew Card Campaign